Staff and Board

 Eva and her husband Mat have three active children and have a rich family life.

 Dr. Katrina Rogers is the President of Fielding Graduate University, a position she has held since 2013.
 She began her time at Fielding in 2005 first as the Associate Dean for Fielding and Director of the Institute for Social Innovation and in 2011 moved into the role of Provost and Senior Vice President.
-From 1988 – 1990 she was a Fulbright Scholar in History.
 She is also a recipient of the Alexander von Humboldt Foundation scholarship, a post-doctoral fellowship, where she taught global environmental politics at the University of Konstanz, Germany.
 Rogers is an advocate for environmental and social justice issues.
 She has served on a number of committees and worked with international organizations such as the Red Cross, the World Trade Organization and the European Union.
 She led conservation projects in rural communities, lobbied Congress for stronger environmental legislation, and raised more than $20 million in grants and donations for conservation efforts throughout the country.

-Patty Foley, CPA, owns a CPA firm developed to assist the small business and its owner/family.
-Her firm focuses on financial consulting and tax compliance as they are crucial to the small business owner.
-Patty has extensive experience with non-profit and community boards, was president and is now trustee of a fifteen member volunteer board to raise awareness and funds to support the Lucy Robbins Welles Library, served with Friends of Connecticut Libraries, was president of the New England Lace Group and is Membership Chairperson and Public Relations Director of Newington Community Television.
-In 2008 she was awarded the Outstanding Friend of the year by Friends of Connecticut Libraries, and in she was honored as a Distinguished Alumna and inducted into the Alumni Hall of Fame at Housatonuc Community College.
+The late Patty Foley, CPA, owned a CPA firm developed to assist the small business and its owner/family.
+Her firm focused on financial consulting and tax compliance as they are crucial to the small business owner.
+Patty had extensive experience with non-profit and community boards, was president and trustee of a fifteen member volunteer board to raise awareness and funds to support the Lucy Robbins Welles Library, served with Friends of Connecticut Libraries, was president of the New England Lace Group and Membership Chairperson and Public Relations Director of Newington Community Television.
+In 2008, she was awarded the Outstanding Friend of the year by Friends of Connecticut Libraries, and she was honored as a Distinguished Alumna and inducted into the Alumni Hall of Fame at Housatonic Community College.